Yahaya Kuta

-Mohammad Yahaya Kuta (also in short MKYahaya or Prof MKuta; born 20 October 1962) is a Nigerian academic, writer and professor of Agricultural and Foresty, University of Ibadan.
+Mohammad Yahaya Kuta (also in short MKYahaya or Prof MKuta; born 20 October 1962) is a Nigerian academic, writer and professor of Agricultural and Forestry, University of Ibadan.
 He serves as Secretary to the state government of Niger state by Governor Mu'azu Babangida Aliyu, and was also commissioner for information and agriculture in Niger State.

 Education

-He started his early education in Minna, and in 1975 - 1980 he attended Government Teachers College, Wushishi and had his NCE im Niger State College of Education, Minna studies Agriculture in 1984.
-He hold B.Sc in Agricultural Science Education with second class from the University of Calabar, later he gained his Master's in Science Education in 1991 and Ph.D degrees at University of Calabar and University of Ibadan in 1995.
+He started his early education in Minna, and in 1975 - 1980 he attended Government Teachers College, Wushishi and had his NCE at the Niger State College of Education, Minna where he studied Agriculture in 1984.
+He holds a B.Sc in Agricultural Science Education with second class from the University of Calabar,he later obtained his Master's in Science Education in 1991 and Ph.D degrees at University of Calabar and University of Ibadan in 1995.